 For each test, our pool of golfers spans a wide range of ages, swing speeds, handicaps, and abilities.
 Among our regular testers are collegiate golfers, retirees, and average golfers just like you.
 The specifics of each test and each testing pool, including the number of testers, number of shots collected, and total testing time are detailed on the results page for each test.

 To collect a valid sample size across all testers and all clubs while minimizing the risk of fatigue, each tester takes part in multiple test sessions.
 For any given test, 3 to 8 sessions may be required of each tester.
 Club groupings and the order in which clubs are hit are also randomized for each golfer.

 During each session, testers are asked to take 3-4 swings with each club before moving to the next club in the rotation.
 Obvious outliers, including worm burners, pop-ups, and balls severely offline are excluded, and the process is repeated until we achieved a sample size of 10-12 good shots for each tester with each club.

 Ball flight and clubhead data are collected with Foresight GC Quad launch monitors.
-To reduce the number of variables, all testers hit Bridgestone B330-RX golf balls.
+To reduce the number of variables, all testers hit Bridgestone Tour B-RX golf balls.
 Balls are inspected after each session.
 Any ball showing signs of wear is replaced.